niess/goupil/docs/py/external_geometry.rst

 .. py:method:: ExternalGeometry.trace(states, lengths=None, density=None) -> numpy.ndarray

    Casts rays through the geometry, starting from the specified *states*.
-The *states* must be a structured :external:py:class:`numpy.ndarray` as returned by the :py:func:`states <states>` function.
-This function returns a :external:py:class:`numpy.ndarray` containing the path length of rays in each geometry sector.
+The *states* must be a structured :external:py:class:`numpy.ndarray` containing the :python:`"position"` and :python:`"direction"` fields, e.g. as returned by the :py:func:`states <states>` function.
+Upon completion, this function returns a :external:py:class:`numpy.ndarray` containing the path length of rays in each geometry sector.
 Optionally, you can provide a *lengths* :external:py:class:`numpy.ndarray` of floats, or a single float, indicating the lengths of rays.
 If no *lengths* are specified, rays are traced until the geometry outer boundary.